China rebuffs U.S. efforts on South China Sea tensions

 Sea tensions spiked in May when China parked a giant oil rig in waters claimed by Vietnam.
 The U.S. and Philippine proposals aimed to prevent such actions, as well as building and land reclamation work on disputed islands being carried out by China and other claimants.

-A senior U.S. official said ASEAN countries' concern over China's maritime actions was at an "all-time high" based on private conversations, although their public statements were more guarded to avoid antagonizing China.
+A senior U.S. official said ASEAN countries' concern over China's maritime actions was at an "all-time high" based on private conversations, although their public statements were more guarded to avoid antagonising China.

 U.S. Secretary of State John Kerry said he was satisfied with the communique.